 ENGL 412: Advanced Fiction Writing (Sherrill)

 This advanced fiction writing course will meet concurrently with ENGL 212.
 (Students may take this course twice in their career.
-Instructor’s signature required for enrollment.
-Email professor Sherrill at [email protected].)
-CR.
+The instructor’s signature is required for enrollment.
+Email Professor Sherrill at [email protected].)

 ENGL 469: Slavery and the Literary Imagination (Petrulionis)